GM Information

 Make sure you have read this document, as well as our policies and are comfortable with their contents.

-You can give us this information by filling in this form https://docs.google.com/forms/d/17152LdT7WjAg0Tc54MDDD6hprfXpoorj0IOWKyXDLHM
+You can give us this information by filling in this form after buying your badge, we can then review your submission and once reviewed it will be added to the game schedule.

 I’m a Game Developer and I want to demo my game.

-Most developers find our regular GM signup & schedule meets thier needs, but we still have a few special things to add:
+Most developers find our regular GM signup & schedule meets their needs, but we still have a few special things to add:

 • We also have “local designers here” standees at the con to put on your table to make you easier to find.